artisan-roaster-scope/artisan/_devices/yoctopuce.md

 <a name="Yocto-Watt"></a>
 ## [Yocto-Watt](https://www.yoctopuce.com/EN/products/usb-electrical-sensors/yocto-watt)

+*(support for this module is available in Artisan v2.8.2 and later)*

 The Yocto-Watt is a digital watt-meter allowing you to monitor the power consumption of electrical devices.
 It measures voltage, current, power, and performs power integration on an electric connection.

 The Yocto-Watt is supported by Artisan with the following device types.